GanchengZhu/eye_tracking_data_quality_analysis/readme.md

-# Experiment Source Code
+# Source Code for Experiments 1 and 2

-## Experiment 1: Smartphone Eye Tracking Data Quality with EyeLink
+## Experiment 1: Smartphone Eye Tracking Compared Against EyeLink

-You can found Android App source code [here](https://github.com/GanchengZhu/DataQualityWithEyeLink).
+The source code for the Android App used in the testing is available from  [here](https://github.com/GanchengZhu/DataQualityWithEyeLink).

 ## Experiment 2: Smartphone Eye Tracking for Depression Symptom Detection

-Android App source code [here](https://github.com/GanchengZhu/SmartphoneEyeTrackingDepression).
+The source code for the Android App is available from [here](https://github.com/GanchengZhu/SmartphoneEyeTrackingDepression).

-## Access to Smartphone Eye Tracking SDK
+## Accessing the Smartphone Eye Tracking SDK

-Please send an email to zhiguo@zju.edu.cn.
-Upon successful processing of your request, you will receive an email containing the Smartphone Eye Tracking SDK.
+To access the smartphone eye-tracking SDK reported in this paper, please send a request to zhiguo@zju.edu.cn.
+Please note that the smartphone eye-tracking SDK is intended for academic use only.
+You will need to sign an end-user agreement before we share the smartphone eye-tracking SDK.

 ### Email Prompt

-Here’s a template for your request email.
+Please use the following email template for your request.
 Please keep the subject line unchanged:

 ```
-Subject: Request for Access to the Smartphone Eye Tracking SDK
+Subject: Request for Accessing the Smartphone Eye Tracking SDK

 Dear Prof. Zhiguo Wang,